Quiz yourself

 Implement this into your general writing routine to see momentum pick up again.

 If your writing session feels heavy or taxing, you might be trying to solve too much at once.
-Cognitive overload is a real thing.
+Because cognitive overload is a real thing.

 Even smaller tasks work just as well.
 Make your goals embarrassingly small if you wish.
 Just make them fewer.